dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 So far we've been using the `append` write disposition in our example pipeline.
 This means that each time we run the pipeline, the data is appended to the existing tables.
-When you use [the merge write disposition](../../general-usage/incremental-loading.md), `dlt` creates a staging database schema for staging data.
+When you use [the merge write disposition](incremental-loading.md), dlt creates a staging database schema for staging data.
 This schema is named `<dataset_name>_staging` and contains the same tables as the destination schema.
 When you run the pipeline, the data from the staging tables is loaded into the destination tables in a single atomic transaction.